teamjft/Grails-Logical-Delete-Plugin-Demo/README.md

 Please click here for blog [post](http://www.jellyfishtechnologies.com/blog/grails-logical-delete-plugin).

+You can find the working demo hosted on heroku by clicking [here](http://gldp-demo.herokuapp.com/).

 I used bootstrap-kickstarter plugin for UI.
 The application has 2 domain classes named as User and Department.
 I have created few department and users in bootstrap and you will be able to see their count on homepage.
 Now try to delete few records from the CRUD view provided to you.
 You will notice that the GORM count will change but database count will remain same.